maheshsabnis/nitosJsbasics/Assignments.md

 2. Find out number of blankspaces
 3. Find out number of Special characters e.g. ., ',',", (), $, etc.
 4. Find out number of number of statements
-5. Find out number of number ans positions of vowels (a,e,i,o,u)
+5. Find out number of number and positions of vowels (a,e,i,o,u)
 6. Find out number of time words 'of', 'the', 'and' occurrs in the string

 2. Define an Array of Employees as follows: